Welcome to Regression Alert, your weekly guide to using regression to predict the future with uncanny accuracy.

 One goal of this column is to convince you that regression to the mean is real, it is powerful, and it is everywhere.
 To explain what it is and how (and why) it works.
 Another goal is to give you lists of players who are underperforming and players who are overperforming so you can make informed decisions about what to do with them going forward.

 But as years go on, one fact of life in fantasy football is exposure to new statistics.
-If you listen to football commentary these days you might hear about things like Air Yards, Completion Percentage over Expectation (or CPOE), or Expected Points Added (or EPA).
+If you listen to football commentary these days, you might hear about things like Air Yards, Completion Percentage over Expectation (or CPOE), or Expected Points Added (or EPA).
 Some of these stats didn't even exist until a few years ago.
 Are they good?
 Are they bad?
+There are too many statistics to cover them all.
+But a quick trick should help sort the wheat from the chaff.

 Something like yards per carry, on the other hand, is not stable at all.
 I've already run down some of the studies, but you can see the results in the predictions from this column, too.
-Year after year, prediction after prediction we see both high-ypc backs and low-ypc backs regress to right around the league average, and we frequently see the "low-ypc" backs pass the "high-ypc" backs entirely in yards per carry going forward.
-(Including, as of now, in our latest iteration of the prediction.)
+Year after year, prediction after prediction, we see both high-YPC backs and low-YPC backs regress to virtually the same average.
+Even including the results from this year's thus-far failed prediction, across nearly 7,000 carries over 7 seasons, Group A averages 4.50 yards per carry, and Group B averages 4.52.

 So when you encounter a brand new stat, what can you do to tell if it's a useful stat or not?
 I'm a big fan of a concept that I call "the leaderboard test", that statisticians call "face validity", and that the rest of us call "the smell test".
 Just from looking at a list, how well does it match our intuitions of what that list should look like?